 Academic misconduct: It is each student’s responsibility to know what constitutes academic misconduct.
 The Code of Student Conduct defines academic misconduct as any activity that compromises the academic integrity of the student and university, and undermines the educational process.
 Academic misconduct includes but is not limited to cheating, plagiarism, and/or engaging in any behavior specifically prohibited by a faculty member in the course syllabus or during class discussion.
 Allegations of academic misconduct will be resolved following the academic misconduct procedure outlined in the Code of Student Conduct.
 For additional information or resources concerning academic misconduct or the Code of Student Conduct please contact the Department of Student Conduct and Community Standards by phone at (330) 972-6380, by email at email@example.com, or online at www.uakron.edu/studentconduct

 Add, drop, withdrawal and refund policies

 All students must adhere to the University’s policies on adding, dropping and withdrawing from courses.
 The policies and important dates can be found at:

 Please be aware that the date of a drop or withdrawal affects the amount of the refund.
 See the University refund policy.

 The University of Akron seeks to increase the impact of its inclusive excellence commitment, programs and resources while simultaneously increasing efficiencies.
-Units and programs representing a wide spectrum of diversity have been consolidated into a larger, more interconnected Vice President’s Office for Inclusion & Equity/Chief Diversity, which reports directly to the president.
+Units and programs representing a wide spectrum of diversity have been consolidated into a larger, more interconnected Office for Inclusion & Equity, the leader of which reports directly to the president.